Kyllano/Kyllano.github.io/_posts/2024-02-13-CozyHostingWriteup.md

 <img src="/assets/img/CozyHostingWriteup/cozy-2.png" alt="fuck alt attributes" style="float: left; margin-right: 10px;" width="700"/>

+This looks like a session cookie.
+Session cookies are a variable that is given to a user once they are connected.
+The client will then show that cookie as a capability for every request sent after authentication.
+The server will have to check if the cookie that the client is giving is the same that the server gave to the client after authentication.
+But here, the web application is running Spring boot and has probably been badly configured, which means that we can access `/actuator/sessions` containing the session cookies (which should definitely be hidden).

-This looks like session cookie, which mean that  we can try to access the `/admin` webpage using those cookies.
+That means that  we can try to access the `/admin` webpage using those stolen cookies.
 Let's try to do that by launching burpsuite with intercept on:

 <img src="/assets/img/CozyHostingWriteup/cozy-3.png" alt="fuck alt attributes" style="float: left; margin-right: 10px;" width="700"/>

-We change the request by changing the `JSESSIONID` variable and...
+We change the request by changing the `JSESSIONID` variable (the sesssion cookie) and...

 <img src="/assets/img/CozyHostingWriteup/cozy-4.png" alt="fuck alt attributes" style="float: left; margin-right: 10px;" width="700"/>